Lane Thomas Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 15th in the league.
+- The Padres pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Padres' 3.77 team ERA ranks fifth among all MLB pitching staffs.
+- The Padres' 3.75 team ERA ranks fifth among all league pitching staffs.

-- The Padres rank 13th in baseball in home runs given up (80 total, 1.1 per game).
+- Padres pitchers combine to rank 12th in baseball in home runs given up (82 total, 1.1 per game).

+- Lugo (3-3) gets the starting nod for the Padres in his 10th start of the season.
+He's put together a 3.86 ERA in 46 2/3 innings pitched, with 43 strikeouts.

+- In his most recent outing on Wednesday against the San Francisco Giants, the righty tossed five innings, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.